CsabaConsulting/WaterRechargeSiteAugering/_posts/2020-10-06-wrapping_up.md

 youtube_id: num8IMKAhuQ
 description: We wrapped up after reaching 11 feet and a last OSL sample
 ---
 We wrapped up after reaching 11 feet and a last OSL sample.
-The thrench digger crew had a late lunch break.
+The trench digger crew had a late lunch break.